Simon Baker: Career

 Baker's first acting role was in a commercial.
 He got the role while waiting for a friend to audition when he himself was asked to audition for it.
 Before working in Hollywood, he acted in various Australian television shows such as E Street (as Sam Farrel: 1992–1993), Home and Away (as James Hudson: 1993–1994), and Heartbreak High (as Tom Summers: 1996).
 In 1993, Baker won the Logie Award for Most Popular New Talent.

-Baker relocated to the United States in the mid-90s.
-In 1997, Baker appeared as Matt Reynolds in L.A.
+Baker relocated to the United States in the mid-1990s.
+In 1997, Baker appeared in a supporting role in L.A.
 Confidential.

 He is known for his portrayal of Patrick Jane in the television series The Mentalist, and Nick Fallin in The Guardian.

-In 2010, he was earning US$350,000 per episode of The Mentalist.
-Shortly after, he signed a contract that delivered a payment of US$30 million for his role as Patrick Jane.
+In 2010, he was costarring with Robin Tunney and earning US$350,000 per episode of The Mentalist.
+Shortly after, he signed a new contract that delivered a payment of US$30 million for his role as Patrick Jane.

-In film, he is known for his roles as Max Rourke in the remake of the Japanese horror film The Ring Two, Riley Denbo in Land of the Dead and Christian Thompson in the film adaptation of The Devil Wears Prada.
+In film, he is known for his roles as Max Rourke in the remake of the Japanese horror film The Ring Two, Riley Denbo in Land of the Dead, and Christian Thompson in the film adaptation of The Devil Wears Prada.

-Baker made his directorial debut with the 2017 film Breath, which he also starred in, co-wrote and co-produced.
-The film is based on Tim Winton's novel of the same title.
+Baker made his directorial debut with the 2017 film Breath, in which he also starred, co-wrote, and co-produced.
+The film is based on the Tim Winton novel.